Religion and Common Sense

 This would include a belief in a supreme, parental authority that rewards good and punishes evil.

-Human beings invent religion as a shield against fear of death.
-As individuals, we feel isolated in a world filled with people and events that threaten our survival.
-By making up beliefs and sacred rituals that console us, we create hope for happiness in this life and the presumed life to come.
+As an individual, “I” feel isolated in a world filled with people and events that often threaten my survival and happiness.
+By making up beliefs and sacred rituals that distract and console, I create hope for happiness in this life and the presumed life to come.
+I invent religion as a response to my fear of death.

-For twenty years, I participated in this practice before I began to wonder what was behind it.
+For twenty years, I participated in this program before I began to wonder about its beginnings.

 The Description of God

-The Bible says the Christian God is a male authority, a king, who lives in a place of everlasting happiness called the Kingdom of Heaven.
-However, the happiness appears less than everlasting when some of the angels, led by God's favorite, Lucifer, try to overthrow Him and seize the throne.
-Perhaps this is why God never laughs or tells a joke.
-The failure of His projects leaves Him frustrated even though He is all-powerful and cannot make a mistake.
+The authors of these stories describe the new God as a king, who lives in a place of everlasting joy called the Kingdom of Heaven surrounded by mystical beings called angels.
+However, this happiness appears less than everlasting when, according to the narrative, some of the angels that He created tired of taking orders and decided to seize power for themselves.
+Fortunately, God and the good angels prevailed and drove the bad angels into Hell a place of pain and suffering and the opposite of Heaven.
+This surprise development explains why God never laughs or tells a joke.
+The insecurity of His kingdom left Him anxious and worried, even though He is all-powerful and cannot make a mistake.

-The Bible writers describe God as a multiple personality called the Father, the Son and the Holy Spirit who consult with one another, especially when things go wrong.
+The writers whose work made it into the sacred collection describe God as a Holy Trinity, a multiple personality called the Father, the Son and the Holy Spirit that consult with one another over what to do whenever something big happens that could threaten their authority.

-This was the Catholic description of the world I learned as a child.
+This was the reality I learned as a child in a Catholic household.
 The penalty for doubting this description was the loss of my immortal soul, and eternal damnation in the fires of Hell.
+In the face of these inconsistencies, the biblical God expected me to love and obey Him without question.

-Years later, when my intelligence and common sense began to recover from this assault I realized that since I had never seen my immortal soul it was reasonable to doubt its existence.
+Years later, when my intelligence and common sense began to recover I thought that since I had never seen or felt my immortal soul it was reasonable to doubt its existence.
 I also began to wonder why this all-powerful "God", who was not threatened by me in any way, would want to punish me with eternal damnation for thinking my own thoughts.
-It made me wonder if religion was just a hustle that people used to control one another.
+It made me wonder if religion was just a hustle that people used to gain power and control one another.

 Atheism is a Leap of Faith

-Prior to the eighteenth century, most people accepted the existence of God without question.
-The very idea that a person might not believe in God was unthinkable.
-It was common knowledge among God-fearing Christians that deep down inside, everyone was a believer - as if we all had a "God" gene built into our DNA.
-Everyone knew that the few outspoken atheists that cropped up now and then did it for the attention they received from the media.
+Prior to the eighteenth century, most people accepted the existence of “a God” without question.
+The very idea that a person might not believe in a God was unthinkable.
+It was also common knowledge among God-fearing Christians that deep down inside, everyone was a believer - as if we all had a "God" gene built into our DNA.
+Everyone knew that the few outspoken atheists that cropped up now and then were contrarians who made a fuss primarily to attract attention to themselves.
 When the time came to face death, they would lose their nerve, abandon their heresy, and ask God's forgiveness.

-Loosely defined, atheism is the absence of belief in external gods, deities, or supernatural phenomenon.
-This is very similar to Zen, which neither denies nor affirms the existence of God but attributes all phenomena, high or low, to the activity of the human nervous system, primarily the brain.
-According to Zen, the job of the nervous system is to convert the free energy that surrounds us and flows through us, into sensory experience that we call reality or "the world".
-We Americans have organized this transformation into three parts called "me", a point of reference inside the body, "the body" and "it", the external world that surrounds the body.
+Loosely defined, atheism is a non-belief in gods, deities, or supernatural phenomenon assumed to exist outside the body.
+This is very similar to Zen, which neither affirms or denies the existence of a deity or deities but attributes all phenomena, high or low, to the human nervous system.
+According to Zen, the job of the nervous system is to convert the timeless energy that surrounds us and flows through us, into sensory experience.
+Westerners have arranged this energy into three basic patterns.
+The first we have named “the body”, which is free energy forming cells, tissue and organs, the second we named “me”, a reference point inside the body, and the third we called “the world”, which includes everything outside the body.
 Practitioners of Zen believe that this three-part arrangement is an illusion that dissolves at death.

-For an atheist, the worship of "a" God or gods in any form is idolatry because "God" is a product of our own imagination.
-Anyone who assigns a high value to this mental projection and all the baggage that goes with it is choosing the first description.
+For an atheist, the worship of "a" God or gods in any form is idolatry because "God" is a creation of the human brain.
+Anyone who assigns a high value to this sort of mental projection and all the baggage that goes with it is practicing narcissism which chooses fantasy over reality.

-Note: In the Roman Era, loyal citizens of the empire labeled Christians atheists because they did not believe in Zeus.
+Note: In the Roman Era, loyal citizens of the empire persecuted Christians as heretics because they did not believe in Zeus.

 Why We Exist

 Over the centuries, people with a gift for storytelling have tried to explain how we came to exist.
-The most popular story among bible reading Christians is the tale of Adam and Eve and the apple tree, which many believe is true.
-Fortunately, we have other writers such as Carlos Castaneda and Ram Dass who say that we have formed the body/world out of eternal energy for our own entertainment.
-Comedian and social commentator, George Carlin, says humanity exists to create plastic.
-Spiritual Master Adi Da says that the brain is like a step-down transformer that converts energy into matter to give us something to look at.
+The most popular story among bible reading Christians is the ancient tale of Adam and Eve and the apple tree, which many believe is true.
+Fortunately, we have more talented storytellers such as Carlos Castaneda and Ram Dass who argue that the brain transforms energy into reality without knowing how it does it.
+George Carlin, the famous comedian and social commentator, says the reason we exist is to create plastic.
+The late spiritual master, Adi Da said that the brain is a step-down transformer that converts charged energy particles into dreams.

-I like to think that we were bored with nothingness, so we dreamed up the Genesis Project.
-It began as a contraction of space that ultimately exploded into a big bang - the expanding universe we see today.
-This self-contained process of contraction and expansion of space/energy/matter continues to create and dissolve all things in a never-ending process.
+I like to think that nothingness is boring, so we dreamed up the universe.
+It began as a contraction of space- a black hole - that finally exploded into the big bang that we see today.

 Make Me Believe

 My formal training to become a human being began with my indoctrination into the Catholic religion.
-The program taught me the rules of the game, but failed to make me a true Catholic.
+The program taught me the rules of the game, but failed to bring out the true Catholic in me.
 At such an early age, I lacked the ability to accept or reject religious doctrine; instead, I simply obeyed my mother, a woman of great faith, who made certain that I adopted her beliefs.

 It was not until much later, when I began to think on my own that I discovered that my mother's beliefs were not mine.
-With that in mind, I decided to start over and find out what I truly believed.
+Realizing that I had no idea who I was I decided to find out.

 Who Creates God?

-Conservative Christians believe the Bible is the Word of God - God being the all-powerful, male creator of all things.
-Anything you want to know about God is contained in this collection of human thought, which is the foundation of the Christian belief system.
+Conservative Christians believe the Bible is the Word of God - God being the all-powerful, male Creator of all things.
+Anything you want to know about God is contained in this compendium of human thought, which has become the basis of the Christian belief system.
 As a Catholic, all I had to do was look in the Bible to find the answers to all my questions.
-With the Bible as my authority, I did not have to figure things out for myself.
+With the Bible as my authority, I was automatically correct and did not have to figure things out for myself.

-During my teen years, I tried to read and understand the Bible but in the end, I gave up.
-I could not accept the contradictions or get past the awkward translation.
+During my teen years, I tried real hard to read and understand the Bible but in the end, I gave up.
+The stories about God contained too many contradictions and the awkward grammar acted like landmines on a battlefield.
 The Biblical description of the world was so different from the world I lived in, that except for portions of the Jesus story, it was useless to me as a spiritual guide.

-I finally decided that the Holy Bible was an overrated, outdated, record of human thought and experience and that modern books on religion and philosophy were much easier to read and understand.
-The Church scholars and historians that discovered these ancient writings and translated them into English failed to distinguish between fact and fiction.
-Instead, they published them as a holy document known to all as The Word of God.
-It was this lack of background information on the authors’ source material that made it impossible for me to take the book seriously.
+After a great deal of frustration I finally decided that the Holy Bible was an overrated, outdated, record of human thought and experience and that modern books on religion and philosophy were much easier to read and understand.
+I suspected that the Church scholars and historians that translated these ancient documents could not decide if they were fact or fiction.
+Instead, of printing a disclaimer and admitting they didn’t have all the answers they published this collection of literature as a “holy” document known to all as The Word of God meaning it was beyond reproach.
+This lack of honesty about the source made it impossible for me to accept the Bible as a guide.

 Who Controls God?

 Unfortunately for the Church, a quick examination of the long line of popes reveals a history of corruption.
 During the periods of greatest power, the pope could order the arrest and torture of anyone who openly criticized the Church for wrongdoing.
-This begs the question, to whom did the faithful turn to for spiritual guidance if the Holy Father was a sinner?
+This begs the question; to who did good men and women look for guidance if the Holy Father was a sinner?

 Tyrants throughout history know that putting the fear of God into illiterate, superstitious people is an effective way to control them.
-The warnings of hellfire and damnation delivered by an angry God are still popular in the evangelical movement.
+The warnings of hellfire and damnation delivered by an angry God are still as popular as ever among modern day evangelicals.

 This is the right time to mention that I was not born with a belief in God.
-I received my belief in God from the nuns at a Catholic school that pounded questions and answers from the Catechism into my brain each morning.
-This training program began just before I reached the age of reason, which made it difficult for me to think in a logical manner.
-My teachers convinced me that God was an all-powerful, invisible man up in the sky that watches over all and knows all.
+I received my belief in God from the nuns at a Catholic school that pounded Catechism questions and answers into my brain each school morning.
+This training program strategically began before my common sense and logical thinking could develop, which made it impossible for me challenge it.
+My teachers made me repeat after them that God was a powerful, invisible man in the sky that watches over all and knows all.

-As the years passed, I began to wonder why God, who was supposed to be present everywhere, never appeared or spoke to me - even though I prayed to Him every night throughout my childhood.
+As the years passed, I began to wonder why this invisible God, who was supposed to be present everywhere, never appeared or spoke to me - even though I prayed to Him every night.

 When I finished Catholic school, I had received Baptism, Holy Communion and Confirmation.
 I had read some of the Bible and gone to church.
-I had done everything they told me to do but nothing unusual happened.
+I had done everything they told me to do but nothing happened.
+Each day was much the same and the feeling that something wonderful would happen as a reward for obedience began to diminish.
 I began to worry that the ceremonies, rituals and prayers in which I had invested so much of my life were a waste of time.
-Perhaps only the people who were natural-born Catholics such as my mother, the priests and the nuns got something out of it.
+Perhaps only special people such as my mother, the priests and the nuns got something out of it.
 Otherwise why go through all that trouble?

 The Two Great Commandments

-Devout Christians believe that the Ten Commandments God presented to Moses on Mount Sinai are a guide for living a spiritual life and that without them society would destroy itself.
-Later Jesus reduced the Ten Commandments to two.
-When I finally took the time to examine these two commandments I discovered it was possible to reduce them to zero.
+Devout Christians believe that the Ten Commandments God presented to Moses on Mount Sinai are the only true guide for living a spiritual life and that without them society would destroy itself.
+Later, Jesus reduced the Ten Commandments to two Great Commandments.

 The First Great Commandment, states, "Thou shalt love the Lord thy God with thy whole heart and thy whole soul and thy whole mind and thy whole strength."

-This commandment is impossible to obey because love is a feeling that arises spontaneously.
-How can I command myself to love someone that exists in my own imagination?
+This commandment does not make any sense to me because love is a feeling that can only arise spontaneously.
+How can I “command” myself to love someone I have never seen or spoken to and who, when you think about it, exists only in my imagination?

 The second half of this commandment says, "and thy neighbor as thyself."

-Again, love is a spontaneous feeling that cannot be coerced.
 Jesus cannot order me to love my neighbor any more than I can order you to love your neighbor.
-It does not work that way.
-The person who wrote these words should have said, "Treat your neighbor with respect".
+Love does not work that way.
+The person who wrote these words should have said, "Treat your neighbors with the same respect you afford yourself".

 The Failure of Bible and Catechism Classes.

-The endless stories, psalms, and parables in Bible class are like painted cakes at a birthday party.
-The cakes appear real but they are fakes and they do not satisfy the living spirit inside each person.
+The stories, psalms, and parables in Bible class are like painted cakes at a birthday party.
+The cakes appear real but they do not satisfy the needs of the life force inside each person.
 The memorizing of Catechism questions and answers is not the same as asking your own question and finding your own answers.
-Memorizing the words of the Bible is not self-realization.
-Stories that encourage freedom and responsibility are curiously absent from the Bible; instead, it is full of threatening messages telling you to obey God and fear the Devil – or face eternal damnation.
+Memorizing the words of the Bible does not lead to freedom or protect you from suffering and death.
+Instead, it creates an obsession with the thoughts of other people as if their thoughts were any better than yours were.
+Stories that encourage freedom, happiness and responsibility written in easy to understand language are curiously absent from the Bible; instead, it is full of threatening messages telling you to obey God and fear the Devil – or face eternal damnation.

 The First Law of Thermodynamics